OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_900.md

         Password = Password to login as OGGADMIN

-        AdminService Port = Port number of the Administration Service for Deployment 1
+        AdminService Port = Port number of the Administration Service for Atlanta deployment

-        Extract Name = Name of the Extract in Deployment 1
+        Extract Name = Name of the Extract in Atlanta deployment

-        DistroService Port = Port number of the Distribution Service in Deployment 1
+        DistroService Port = Port number of the Distribution Service in Atlanta deployment

-        Path Name = Name of the path that was created in the Distribution Service in Deployment 1
+        Path Name = Name of the path that was created in the Distribution Service in Atlanta deployment

-        AdminService Port = Port number of the Administration Service for Deployment 2
+        AdminService Port = Port number of the Administration Service for SanFran deployment

-        Replicat Name = Name of the Replicat in Deployment 2
+        Replicat Name = Name of the Replicat in SanFran deployment

-        System Change Number = Creating SCN number from when the Pluggable database was cloned
+        System Change Number = SCN number from when the Pluggable database was cloned

 -       From the Terminal window in the VNC Console run the script **start_replication.sh**.

-        $ ./start_replication.sh Welcome1 16001 EXTSOE 16002 SOE2SOE 17001 IREP 2175217
+        $ ./start_replication.sh Welcome1 16001 EXTSOE 16002 SOE2SOE 17001 IREP **<SCN from check_clone_181.sh script>**

 The script will start the replication processes in reverse order as follows: